William W. Warren

-William Wirt Warren (February 27, 1834 – May 2, 1880) was a U.S. representative from Massachusetts.
+William Wirt Warren (February 27, 1834 – May 2, 1880) was an American lawyer and politician who served one term as a U.S. representative from Massachusetts from 1875 to 1877.

 Early life and education

 William W. Warren was born in Brighton (now a part of Boston), Massachusetts on February 27, 1834.
 He received a classical education, and graduated from Harvard University in 1855.

 He attended Harvard Law School, continued to studied law, was admitted to the bar, and commenced practice in 1857.

 Career

 In 1865 he was appointed assessor of internal revenue for the seventh district of Massachusetts, responsible to ensure payment of taxes levied to support the Union Army during the American Civil War.
 Warren also served on Brighton's school board and as its town clerk.
 He advocated for Brighton to be annexed to Boston, which occurred in 1874.

+Political career

 Warren was a delegate to the 1868 Democratic National Convention.
 In 1870 he served in the Massachusetts State Senate.
 He ran unsuccessfully for Congress in 1872, losing to John M. S. Williams.

 In 1874 Warren was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).
 He was an unsuccessful candidate for reelection in 1876 to the Forty-fifth Congress, losing to William Claflin.